AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Edit an applicant : `edit`

-You can edit the information of an existing applicant in HireHive if needed!
+If you have accidentally mistyped some details, you can edit the information of an existing applicant in HireHive!

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG] [r/ROLE] [i/NOTE] [d/DATE]`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* The provided values will replace the existing information in the respective fields.

 Examples: